 The UT Mathematics Department eagerly supports its student competitors.
 For starters, we'll feed you lunch on the day of the competition :-) Even better, we run coaching sessions about once a week during the Fall to help you sharpen the tools you'll use during the competition itself.

-All UT students are eligible to participate; you need only sign up with the math department before the day of the competition (and it is possible to withdraw after signing up).
-We do need to order enough copies of the exam materials early in the Fall semester, so students are encouraged to sign up early; a few extra copies of the exam will be available on test day on a first-signed-up, first-served basis.
+All UT students are eligible to participate; you need only sign up online before the day of the competition (and it is possible to withdraw after signing up).
+We do need to prepare enough supplies in advance, so students are encouraged to sign up early.

 Here is a sample question to give you a flavor of the competition:

 Suppose ABC is a triangle in the coordinate plane whose three vertices A, B, C all have integer coordinates.
 Show that ABC cannot be equilateral.